 A conditional cash transfer to the individual or the family with the condition that the child is regularly attending school, can take care of financial issues faced by poor households and also increase attendance and learning.

 Studies showed, that such conditional cash transfer to poor students increased the performance of poor boys in Nicaragua.
 In Jamaica, urban students who received such grants performed 4% better in their sixth-grade exams compared to the non-receivers.
 However, the same program didn’t have any effect on girls’ performance, due to maybe they were already achieving higher scores.

 2. Develop Boys’ Reading Skills

 Boys’ gender identity influences their social concept as readers.
-For marginalized boys who hardly have any role models, development of reading skills is a big challenge.
+For marginalized boys who hardly have any role models, the development of reading skills is a big challenge.